 \myparagraph{Finetuning models.} Next, we evaluate how well training on object-centric and/or artistic-style variants of our data performs on those axes.
-First, consider the stronger performing pretrained models of CLIP, DINO, and ViT.
-Intuitively, attributing object-centric models requires learning invariance in style, background changes, and poses, while attributing style-centric models requires learning invariance to content.
-This indicates that we can expect a tradeoff in performance between the two.
 As shown in Figure~\ref{fig:bar_plot}, interestingly, though specializing in one aspect (object or artistic style) usually leads to stronger performance on that axis, it also usually leads to performance on the other axis.
 Combining the two leads to consistent gains in both.

 At the Pareto frontier, the DINO model, already strong on object performance, is further strengthened when training on our object attribution dataset.
 Interestingly, the CLIP model is not on the Pareto frontier of pretrained models, but receives a large boost when a linear layer is trained on top with our attribution data, with all 3 variants on the frontier.
-This indicates that pretrained CLIP features contain the potential for attribution, unlocked by our attribution dataset.
-Figure~\ref{fig:main_qual} demonstrates the improved retrieval performance for finetuned CLIP and DINO attribution models, trained on both the objects and artistic-style variants.
+Figure~\ref{fig:main_qual} shows qualitative examples that demonstrate the improved retrieval performance for finetuned CLIP and DINO attribution models, trained on both the objects and artistic-style variants.

 \myparagraph{Different types of prompts.} We study the performance when testing on different types of prompts and report results in Figure~\ref{fig:bar_plot}.
 For object-centric models, attribution works well overall for GPT-prompted images, whereas it is more challenging to attribute media-prompted images which induce stylistic variations.
 For example, attribution becomes more ambiguous given a query such as ``{\menlo A charcoal painting of a bird}'', since either charcoal painting or realistic bird images are reasonable attributions.